On the size of k-irreducible triangulations: Short filling systems for geodesically k -covered systems of curves

 \begin{proof} \qedsymbol{$\lrcorner$} Let $\mathcal C'$ be the system of curves obtained by smoothing $v$ and connecting $e$ with $e'$.
 As $\mathcal C$ is geodesically $k$-covered, there exist homotopic geodesics $c$ and $c'$ respectively for $\mathcal C$ and $\mathcal C'$ and such that $\crossnum(c,\mathcal C') < \crossnum(c,\mathcal C)\leq k$.
 Since $\mathcal C$ and $\mathcal C'$ differ from each other only in the neighborhood of $v$ in $S$ where the smoothing has been performed, we may assume that $c=c'$ and the curve $c$ must use at least once the gap between $e$ and $e'$ formed by the smoothing.
 Therefore, $c$ crosses consecutively $e$ and $e'$ in a neighborhood of $v$. \end{proof}

 Let $e_1,e_2,e_3$ and $e_4$ be the four consecutive edges around a vertex $v$ of $\mathcal{C}$.
-By Claim~\ref{cl:filling-vertex-property} there is a noncontractible closed curve $s_1$ in minimal position with $\mathcal C$ crossing consecutively $e_1$ and $e_2$.
-Similarly, there is a noncontractible closed curve $s_2$ in minimal position with $\mathcal C$ crossing consecutively $e_2$ and $e_3$.
+By Claim~\ref{cl:filling-vertex-property} there is a non-contractible closed curve $s_1$ in minimal position with $\mathcal C$ crossing consecutively $e_1$ and $e_2$.
+Similarly, there is a non-contractible closed curve $s_2$ in minimal position with $\mathcal C$ crossing consecutively $e_2$ and $e_3$.
 We denote by $\mathcal{S}$ a set of curves containing a pair of such curves $s_1$ and $s_2$ for each vertex of $\mathcal{C}$.

 We first handle the case where the surface is a torus.

 \begin{claim} If the surface $S$ is a torus and $v$ is a vertex of $\mathcal{C}$ and $s_1$ and $s_2$ are the two corresponding closed curves of $\mathcal{S}$, then $s_1$ and $s_2$ intersect essentially. \end{claim}